KrKOo/VimMouse/README.md

 `./build.sh linux`

-creates an executable for Linux
+creates an executable for Linux (you have to run the script on that OS)

 ## Author
 * [KrKOo](https://github.com/KrKOo)